Clem-Tee/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13-print_float: script that prints a number with two decimal places

-14-decimal_to_hexadecimal: script that converts a number from base 10 to base 16
+100-decimal_to_hexadecimal: script that converts a number from base 10 to base 16

-100-rot13: script that encodes and decodes text using the rot13 encryption
+101-rot13: script that encodes and decodes text using the rot13 encryption.

+103-odd: script that prints every other line from the input, starting with the first line.

-102-water_and_stir: script that adds the two numbers stored in the environment variables
+104-water_and_stir: script that adds the two numbers stored in the environment variables